The Best POST-biotic Butyrate for Mast Cell and Histamine Supports

 Beyond that, there seems to be a cumulative beneficial effect.

 Q: Does Tributyrin-X™ contain Gluten, Dairy, Soy, Sugar, or GMO ingredients?

 A: No. Tributyrin-X™ does NOT contain any of these: Gluten, Dairy, Soy, Sugar, or GMOs.

 Q: What is the shelf life of Tributyrin-X™?

 A: A bottle of Tributyrin-X™ is good for 2 years from the manufacturing date.
 That means a bottle ordered today will be good for at least 18 or 20 months.
 Depending on the date on the bottle.
 So, you have a good 1 ½ years to use it.

-And to learn more about supplementation for Mast Cell Activation Syndrome and Histamine Intolerance, sign up for my supplements masterclass, linked below:
+And to learn more about supplementation for Mast Cell Activation Syndrome and Histamine Intolerance, sign up for my Top 8 Mast Cell Supporting Supplements Master Class: